nmathgithub/nmathgithub/README.md

 **Bank Data Warehouse & Salesforce Team**

-*Helped **eliminiate techinical data by doing regression testing** for Salesforce (in Apex language).
+*Helped **eliminiate techinical debt by doing regression testing** for Salesforce (in Apex language).
 I provided value by increasing the test cases passed from 75% to 93%*

 *As part of the "Battle of the Interns" project", we **interviewed several teams across the bank** and gauged which teams needed a streamlined service management system.
 We **wrote a 30-page white paper and presented our findings** to company executives.
 The next year, the company implemented ServiceNow, and I was called back to work with the Service Management team.*